 To start getting to know how all this is done and start growing your revenue through email marketing read on!

 Email Marketing is a digital marketing channel where marketers provide content and communicate with prospects via email.
 Email marketing campaigns are known to have one of the highest ROI of all marketing channels.
-Most successful business use email marketing because it gives them the opportunity to personalize their relationships with customers, increase the overall brand awareness, and gain more conversions.
+Most successful businesses use email marketing because it allows them to personalize their relationships with customers, increase overall brand awareness, and gain more conversions.